-- Often the intertheoretic reduction framework is viewed as applying to ultimate theories reached at the end of science - But the concern of scientists is with contemporary theories and how they might or should relate to one another - Can the theory reduction framework be applied to current theories? - Theories are not static entities-they are undergoing continual change both to account for already known phenomena or for newly discovered ones - Can the project of attempting reduction help in guiding change? - Drawing on the process of coevolution between biological species, Patricia Churchland has advanced the co-evolutionary picture of reducing and reduced theories changing over time to better fit the reduction picture - Seeking reduction becomes a strategy of theory development
+- Often the intertheoretic reduction framework is viewed as applying to ultimate theories reached at the end of science - But the concern of scientists is with contemporary theories and how they might or should relate to one another - Can the theory reduction framework be applied to current theories? - Theories are not static entities-they are undergoing continual change both to account for already known phenomena or for newly discovered ones - Can the project of attempting reduction help in guiding change? - Drawing on the process of coevolution between biological species, Patricia Churchland has advanced the co-evolutionary picture of reducing and reduced theories changing over time to better fit the reduction picture - Seeking reduction becomes a strategy of theory development - McCauley argues that there the Churchlands slide between different types of co-evolution

-Co-EvolutionMicro-reduction
+Co-Evolution{Micro-reduction}

-- Co-evolution in the direction of approximate microreduction---"it is reasonable to expect, and to work toward, a reduction of all psychological phenomena to neurobiological and neurocomputational phenomena" - On this view, the lower-level theory is typically given priority--the upper level theory must be changed to fit the lower-level one - What is the basis for prioritizing the lower-level theory?
+- Co-evolution in the direction of approximate microreduction-"it is reasonable to expect, and to work toward, a reduction of all psychological phenomena to neurobiological and neurocomputational phenomena" - On this view, the lower-level theory is typically given priority-the upper level theory must be changed to fit the lower-level one